populationgenomics/team-docs/getting_started.md

 # Hail

 [Hail] is an amazing open source library and platform for genomic data analysis, developed at the Broad Institute.
-Given it's proven scalability and our good relationship with the Hail development team, it's the Centre's main analysis platform.
+Given its proven scalability and our good relationship with the Hail development team, it's the Centre's main analysis platform.